Gintama32/color-flipper/README.md

-# Its a small project that generates random color when the button is clicked.
+# Its a small JavaScript project that generates random color when the button is clicked.
-Its a small javascript project.